 - As a ‘consultative body’ rather than an executive body, the JMC does not make decisions that "bind any of the participating administrations”.
 This has led to frustration in the Scottish and Welsh governments, which have criticised the JMC European Negotiations sub-committee for simply providing an opportunity to rehearse well-established public positions rather than to have meaningful discussions aimed at reaching agreement.

 - The JMC's lack of transparency limits the opportunity for parliamentary scrutiny.

 - The Dispute Resolution Protocol has been criticised by the Scottish and Welsh governments and the Scottish Affairs Committee, with particular criticism of the UK government’s dominant role in adjudicating disputes.
 Michael Russell MSP attributes the small number of complaints lodged to a lack of trust in the procedure, stating “that is why it is not used – because there is no point in using it”.

 In March 2018, the UK and devolved governments launched a review of intergovernmental relations.

 This review is looking at the principles underpinning the UK–devolved relationship, dispute resolution processes, the future of the JMC system, and the role of the devolved governments in future international negotiations.

-It is ongoing, though the Scottish and Welsh governments have expressed frustration with the overall rate of progress.
 In July 2019, draft principles on intergovernmental relations were published.
 But there has been no other public update on the progress of the review.
 In June 2020, it was stated by Jeremy Miles, Counsel General for Wales, that the review had resumed working.